Speed Management Hub

 3. The enforcement practicality argument, i.e. 85th percentile limits represent a reasonable and realistic benchmark for enforcement.

-But all none of these arguments are valid.
+But none of these arguments are valid.
 The majority of drivers will not always make well-balanced decisions and select speeds that are safe.
 Speed choice will often be biased towards personal benefit (e.g. reduction in perceived travel times) as opposed to collective risk (e.g. overall crash risks).
 Also, drivers’ subjective assessments of risk, and the relationship between speed and risk, are likely to be inaccurate.
 As far as speed dispersion is concerned many studies showed that the majority of fatal crashes are crashes where speed dispersion is an unlikely factor (e.g. single vehicle crashes, intersection crashes, pedestrian crashes).
 Finally, nowadays there is strong evidence that setting and enforcing lower speed limits than the 85th percentile speed is feasible, sustainable, and produces safety benefits.

 Therefore, countries that have already adopted the safe system approach have discontinued the use of 85th percentiles for speed limit setting.
 For these countries avoiding death and injury is an absolute priority, and the speed management system as a whole must be based on this philosophy and on an objective assessment of risks.